Internalized ableism: Health

-Internalized ableism can have effects on individuals' mental and physical health.
-It can lead to self-blame, low self-esteem, anxiety, depression, and social isolation.
-Internalized oppression may contribute to negative mental health outcomes such as anxiety, depression, and feelings of inferiority.
-In a minority stress model constructed by Ilan Meyer, individuals with intersectional identities facing oppression experienced heightened stress from managing both external stigma and internal feelings of inferiority and rejection, which negatively affected their mental health.
+Internalized ableism can have effects on individuals' mental and physical health, leading to self-blame, low self-esteem, anxiety, depression, and social isolation.
 Research has shown that internalized stigma in mental illness is linked to lower levels of hope, self-esteem, and social support, and higher symptom severity.
-Similarly, research has found that disabled individuals face oppression in counseling, experiencing biases, stereotyping, and a lack of understanding from counselors, all of which hinder their self-perception.
+Research has found that disabled individuals similarly face oppression in counseling, experiencing biases, stereotyping, and a lack of understanding from counselors, all of which hinder their self-perception.
 Disabled people may feel pressure to be independent or to conform to societal standards of "normalcy," exacerbating the stigma and challenges they face.
 The medical establishment's pathologization of disability further entrenches these issues, with the pathology paradigm reinforcing the notion that disabled individuals must aspire to able-bodied standards.
 Social determinants of health and power dynamics further shape the experiences and identities of disabled young people, as external shame is reinforced and internalized.

-Additionally, shame is a significant aspect of internalized ableism, and affects the health and well-being of individuals with disabilities.
-This feeling of shame arises from feelings of alienation and defeat, influencing behavior and interactions with the world.
+Additionally, shame is a significant aspect of internalized ableism, which affects the health and well-being of individuals with disabilities.
+Shame can stem from feelings of alienation and defeat, influencing behavior and interactions with the world.
 Shame is closely associated with anxiety and depressive symptoms, triggered by perceptions of inferior treatment or threats to identity integrity.
 "Core shame identity," characterized by a pervasive fear of exposure as deficient and flawed, perpetuates feelings of unworthiness and disconnection.
-This internalization of shame within the personality can exacerbate depression and social withdrawal.
-Overcoming internalized shame requires acceptance and support from others.
-Peer acceptance, open sharing of feelings, and nurturing relationships can alleviate shame, fostering emotional well-being and empowerment within the disabled community.
-Strategies to overcome internalized shame associated with disabilities include participation in peer support groups, seeking therapy, engaging in education and advocacy, practicing self-care, learning assertiveness skills, fostering supportive relationships, and seeking peer mentorship.
+This internalization can exacerbate depression and social withdrawal.
+Peer acceptance, open sharing of feelings, and nurturing relationships can alleviate shame, foster emotional well-being and empower those affected.
+Strategies to overcome shame associated with disabilities include participation in peer support groups, seeking therapy, engaging in education and advocacy, practicing self-care, learning assertiveness skills, fostering supportive relationships, and seeking peer mentorship.